 All staff have received training about the Prevent Duty and tackling extremism.
+This training is reinforced by the use of scenarios in staff meetings and sharing of updates.

 Lacey Green Primary Academy is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.